 What’s the cost of Ozempic with Medicare?

 If you have Medicare coverage, the best way to find out how much Ozempic may cost is by visiting your pharmacy.
 This is because there are different Medicare plans, which may have different prescription drug coverage and copays.
 Your pharmacist can help determine what the cost of Ozempic may be through your insurance plan.

 Unfortunately, people with Medicare coverage are not eligible for the Ozempic coupon.
-The coupon card can only be used by people with commercial insurance plans.
+The coupon card can be used by people with commercial insurance plans only.

 If you need help paying for your Ozempic prescription, see the “Financial and insurance assistance” section above.

 The cost that you pay for Ozempic each month may depend on a variety of factors, including:

 - if you have insurance coverage

 - if you qualify for the Ozempic savings card

 The best way to find out what your cost of Ozempic per month may be is by visiting your pharmacy.
 Your pharmacist can determine how much Ozempic may cost for you based on your specific insurance plan and dose of medication.
 You can also find out how much Ozempic may cost by calling the manufacturer at 844-668-6463 or visiting the webpage.